krzemienski/awesome-from-stars/README.md

 * [aaamoon/copilot-gpt4-service](https://github.com/aaamoon/copilot-gpt4-service): Convert Github Copilot to ChatGPT
 * [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode): The missing GitHub Copilot, Codeium and ChatGPT Xcode Source Editor Extension
 * [willowtreeapps/cordux](https://github.com/willowtreeapps/cordux): None
-* [cheshire-cat-ai/core](https://github.com/cheshire-cat-ai/core): Production ready AI assistant framework
+* [cheshire-cat-ai/core](https://github.com/cheshire-cat-ai/core): Production ready AI agent framework
 * [datarhei/core](https://github.com/datarhei/core): datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video project at any stage.
 We've solved the challenging problems so you can focus on your application, not your infrastructure.
 * [home-assistant/core](https://github.com/home-assistant/core): :house_with_garden: Open source home automation that puts local control and privacy first.
 * [datarhei/core-client-python](https://github.com/datarhei/core-client-python): An API client library for datarhei Core in Python3.